 If you’re sick and tired of writing at home, here are some suggestions of places you can explore to turn into your temporary office.
 You can find similar places within your own vicinity and will see the difference in your quality of work once you start exploring new environments.
-After all, this is one of the best things about freelancing.
+After all, this is one of the best things about making money freelancing.

 If you need a little bit of visual stimuli, there’s no better place to seek this than in a museum.
 You can spend some time roaming around halls or galleries and find serenity in being amidst the beauty of art.

 Author Melissa Grey continues to visit the Metropolitan Museum of Art in Manhattan, with her favorite spot to mull over a story being the sculpture gallery as she admires the fountain at the center of it.
 Within the Tate Modern in London, you’re sure to find little nook and crannies to get some work done as they unveiled a ten-story expansion in 2016.

 The museum houses a fantastic collection of modern art and large-scale sculptures and installations for you to observe before getting down to writing on your own.
 It’s also a great spot for people-watching as you get your creative juices flowing.

 Famous writer J.K.
 Rowling once said that “It’s no secret that the best place to write is in a café. ” The Elephant House Café in Edinburgh is what is known as the birthplace of Harry Potter, where Rowling found comfort in knowing that she wasn’t in solitary confinement.
 She enjoyed the warmth and comfort of the space, while not having to make her own coffee.